jarbitlira/AttributionTracking/README.md

 - Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 - Create a free account and a new project.
 - Build a new cluster (choose the free tier).
-- Create a database user and whitelist your IP.
+- Create a database user and add your IP to the whitelist.
 - Get your connection string and update your `.env` file:
   ```
   MONGODB_URI=mongodb+srv://<user>:<password>@<cluster-url>/<dbname>?retryWrites=true&w=majority